mrbehrens48/RUDER_MBOT_RL/README.md

 ### Contact:

-If you have any questions or find any bugs, please file a github issue or contact me:
+If you have any questions please contact me:
 Michael Behrens: mrb157[at]pitt[dot]edu